Just launched on LinkedIn! Follow for updates on AI/ML research and practical tips.

 1. Model Parameters: 8B params * 2 bytes/param = 16 GB

-2. Activations & KV Cache: Highly dependent on sequence length and batch size.
+2. Activations & KV Cache: Highly dependent on sequence length, batch size, and architecture.
 For a batch size of 4 and sequence length of 2048:

-• Other activations might add another few GB, depending on implementation.
+• Other activations might add a few more GB.

-Main factors contributing to VRAM usage during LLM inference.
+Main factors contributing to VRAM usage during LLM inference, including attention mechanism details.
+Activation calculation is approximate.

 Here is one way to get the parameter count, using Hugging Face transformers: